 Last night, Isa declared it a pack movie night.
-It took two hours to agree on a movie and, for once, it didn’t have to be kid friendly because R.J. was in bed by eight.
-Most of the pack thinks it’s ridiculous that we have to watch a kid’s movie, but Isa says she’s not going to be responsible for emotionally scarring a baby.
-I don’t see how watching Iron Man is going to scar the kid, but you don’t argue with the alpha…especially not our alpha.
+It took two hours to agree on a movie and, for once, it didn’t have to be kid-friendly because RJ was in bed by eight.
+Most of the pack thinks it’s ridiculous that we normally have to watch a kid’s movie, but Isa says she’s not going to be responsible for emotionally scarring a baby.
+I don’t see how watching Iron Man is going to scar the kid, but you don’t argue with the alpha ...especially not our alpha.

 Last night, Harlow threw a pile of blankets on the floor, and we pretended to watch the movie with my head in her lap while she fed me popcorn that tasted like lime and salt.
 It should have been gross, but it was actually really good.
-Malachi was there too, Neoma resting her head against his chest while he tried to read his book over her head, instead of watching the movie.
+Malachi was there, too, Neoma resting her head against his chest while he tried to read his book over her head instead of watching the movie.
 Neoma didn’t seem to mind the weight of his arms on her shoulders.
 She just wants Mallory or Malachi with her all the time.
-She doesn’t care what they are doing.
+She doesn’t care what they’re doing.
 She looks at them like some people look at shiny things or celebrities.
-I don’t know what Neoma sees when she looks at them, but I hope someday somebody looks at me the way she looks at them.
+I don’t know what Neoma sees when she looks at them, but I hope, someday, somebody looks at me the way she looks at them.